 - The duplicates list is in a new format.
 It is generated from the

-Millennium Cataloging Headings Reports.
+Sierra Cataloging Headings Reports.
 Until further notice, I am

 unable to generate individual lists for individual libraries.
 The list

 for all libraries is generated instead, and annotated manually.

 - When examining a duplicate, refer to the Catalog Standards Document,

 - Ignore any duplicate with a 4xx listing.

 - 028 duplicates tend to be bogus – duplication is on the |b which is

 - 020|z and 022|z duplicates are bogus – duplication is on a cancelled